 Similar to other professionals, a major determinant of salary for dietitians is their work setting and responsibilities.

-- Healthcare facilities: Clinical dietitians assess, diagnose and treat patients’ nutritional problems with evidenced-based interventions.
+- Healthcare facilities: Clinical dietitians assess, diagnose and treat patients’ nutritional problems with evidence-based interventions.

 - Community nutrition and public health: Dietitians assist with health planning, setting nutritional standards, and developing and implementing nutrition policies.